drLacheheb/DoctoR-recipes/README.md

 ## License

-This project is not have any license .
+This project have not any license .

 ## Contact